seng438-winter-2023/seng438-a1-Group16/seng438-a1-team_number.md

 Balance Inquiry
 Transfer

 Since we decided to limit ourself to half an hour, we allocated six mins for each categories.
-In these six minutes each pair randomly go through the categories and performing  tests and checking if the functionality matches the promises given in the description in github.
+In these six minutes each pair randomly went through the categories and performing  tests and checking if the functionality matches the promises given in the description in github.